 Where Are the Job Openings Focused?

-Among the broad occupational groups, health care (+19%) and construction (+16%) top the list for fastest-growing by 2027.
+Among the broad occupational groups, health care (+14.5%) tops the list for fastest-growing by 2029.
 Service occupations (which include protective services, building and grounds cleaning, personal appearance workers, funeral service workers, and more) rank first in most job openings.
-Service occupations made up 18 percent of the jobs in 2017 and are projected to comprise 20 percent of the openings over the decade.
+Service occupations made up 19 percent of jobs in 2019 and are projected to comprise 25 percent of the job openings over the decade.

 Over this period most job openings are projected due to the need to replace workers leaving their occupations.
-Nine out of 10 total job openings (2.4 million) are expected to be due to the need to replace workers who retire or otherwise leave their occupation, with the remaining openings due to new or expanding businesses.
+Nine out of 10 total job openings (2.6 million) are expected due to the need to replace workers who retire, leave the labor force for other reasons, or make a major occupational change, with the remaining openings due to new or expanding businesses.
 Replacements overshadow growth openings in all broad occupational categories.

 Occupations expected to have the most job openings include retail salespersons, cashiers, food preparation workers, waiters and waitresses, and personal care and service workers.

-In terms of fastest-growing, eleven of the top 20 fastest-growing occupations are either health care practitioners or health care support workers.
-They include physician and medical assistants, home health aides, nurse practitioners, veterinarians and veterinary assistants, physical and massage therapists, and other health diagnosing and treating practitioners.
+In terms of fastest-growing, 13 of the 20 fastest-growing occupations with 2019 employment of 1,000 or more are health care occupations and those associated with health care, including mental health.
+They include physician and medical assistants, nurse practitioners, substance abuse and mental health counselors, massage therapists, and home health aides.
 Aging baby boomers are helping to fuel much of the growth in health care occupations along with longer life expectancies and growing rates of chronic conditions.

-Other top growing occupations are related to computers and math – software developers, information security analysts, operations research analysts, and statisticians.
-On the other end of the scale, employment levels among several occupations are expected to decline, including parking enforcement workers, executive and legal secretaries, bank tellers, and postal workers.
+Other top-growing occupations are related to computers, math, and business – software developers, operations research analysts, market research analysts, marketing specialists, and financial managers.
+On the other end of the scale, employment levels among several occupations are expected to decline.
+That includes parking enforcement workers, executive and legal secretaries, bank tellers, telemarketers, and medical transcriptionists.